aergoio/guide/source/smart-contracts/lua/guide.md

 Aergo smart contract has `db` library that supports SQL features.

-> Note: The db package is currently only available on private networks and publicly on [SQL TestNet](https://sqltestnet.aergoscan.io/).
+> Note: The db package is currently only available on private networks and publicly on [AlphaNet](https://alpha.aergoscan.io/) (test network for private chains)

 The code below is an example of creating a table and inserting a row using `db.exec()`